 Messina

 This port city is the third largest city in Sicily.
-With a population of nearly a quarter million people, there is always something to do.
+With a nearly a quarter of a million population, there is always something to do.
 Students who love the hustle and bustle of college life will enjoy spending time in this city.

 It has quite a long history and several tourist destinations.
 You will always be able to find something new to do while living in Messina.
-You can expect to spend up to €500 on monthly expenses when living in Messina.
+When living in Messina, you can expect to spend up to €500 on monthly expenses.

 Tuition at the University of Messina costs up to €2,100 each year.